-Listen, do you hear the evening wind howl and the lazy crickets call?
-It’s almost that special time – it’s storytime!
+Listen—do you hear the evening wind howl and the lazy crickets calling?
+It’s almost that special time: storytime!

-Folklores are tales, legends, and superstitions of a particular ethnic population.
-In Igbo culture and other African societies, storytelling is unique, such that it is a passage to transmit the tradition of a place from one generation to another.
-These tales convey history, ancient messages, and old knowledge.
-They teach morals and virtues to younger people.
-I’m privileged to remember some stories Grandma told me.
-I was very close to the older folk in the community, and it seemed I learned a lot fast.
-I loved and still adore rural life.
-During school holidays, I travel with my aunt to stay with my Grandma (God rest their souls).
-I learned rodent hunting, swimming, wrestling, and other kinds of play from boys of my age.
-Countryside life was one of simplicity, and I enjoyed every moment.
+I am fortunate to remember some of the stories my Grandma shared with me.
+I was close to the older folks in my community, and it seemed I learned quickly from them.
+I loved—and still adore—rural life.
+During school holidays, I would travel with my aunt to stay with my Grandma (God rest their souls).
+I learned rodent hunting, swimming, wrestling, and other games from boys my age.
+Life in the countryside was simple, and I savored every moment.

 Learn more about Igbo culture here.